wenjian80/stackedit/readme.md.md

 # 3. Lab steps

 1. Clone this git project.
-2. Win to master and worker node
+2. Create a folder call soak8_lab in both master and worker node in path /home/opc/
+3. Winscp and copy the scripts folder into /home/opc/soak8_lab/scripts
+4. Chmo

 ## Step 0: 0_InitialMachine_Config.sh